How to merge folders on Mac - without risking losing your files

-Even though it’s now 2021, and macOS has made it all the way to Big Sur, Finder still offers only very limited merging possibilities.
+Finder still only offers limited merging possibilities, however.
 But where Finder stops, Fileside’s more complete merging functionality steps in.
 The second half of the article explains how to merge folders painlessly with Fileside.

 There are a few common scenarios where you might end up with two separate folders holding partially the same contents.
 For example:

 - You might need to recover parts of a backup into an existing folder structure.